stackbit/stackbit-components/README.md

 ## Building and Publishing Component Library

+1. Make sure you are on the `main` branch
 1. Check that all files are committed and there are no outstanding git changes.
-1. Make sure you are on the `main` branch
 1. Run `npm run version-patch` to update the patch `v0.1.0` => `v0.1.1` or run `npm run version-minor` to update the minor `v0.1.1` => `v0.2.0`.
 This script updates the versions of `package.json` and `package-lock.json`, commits the changes and applies a git tag with new version.
-1. Run `git push --tags` to push the changes to the main branch along with the tag
+1. Run `git push origin main --tags`
-1. Internal Stackbit’s CI/CD pipeline will publish the npm
+1. Internal Stackbit CI/CD pipeline will publish the NPM package

 ## Linking Component Library to a Next.js site locally.